Okowan00/CGassignment7/README.md

 1. Download and unzip the project folder.
 2. Open `CGassignment7.sln` in Visual Studio.
 3. Build and run `assignment7.cpp`.
-4. At runtime, the program generates `Phong.vert` and `Phong.frag` shader files (if not already present).
+4. At runtime, the program generates `Phong.vert` and `Phong.frag` shader files.
 5. A green sphere rendered with **Phong Shading** will appear in a 512x512 window.

 ---